wdv4758h/pypy-extradoc/planning/py3.5/cpython-crashers.rst

   get very confusing for the user, e.g. after messing up the number of arguments.
 For example: os.symlink("/path1", "/path2", "/path3") doesn't fail, it just considers the 3rd argument as some true value.

+* if you have a stack of generators where each is in 'yield from' from the next one, and you call '.next()' on the outermost, then it enters and leaves all intermediate frames.
+This is costly but may be required to get the sys.settrace()/setprofile() hooks called.
+  However, if you call '.throw()' or '.close()' instead, then it uses a much more efficient way to go from the outermost to the innermost frame---as a result, the enter/leave of the intermediate frames is not invoked.
+This can confuse coverage tools and profilers.
+For example, in a stack ``f1()->f2()->f3()``, vmprof would show f3() as usually called via f2() from f1() but occasionally called directly from f1().